lerno/compiler-benchmark/README.md

 ### Compiler Object Caches

 The numerical constants are randomized using a new seed upon every call.
 This makes it impossible for any compiler to utilize any caching mechanism upon successive calls with same flags that affect the source generation.
-The purpose of this is to make the comparison between compilers with no or different levels of caching more fair.
+The purpose of this is to make the comparison between compilers with and without (different levels) caching more fair.

 The caching of the Go reference compiler `go`, for instance, is effectively disabled by this randomization.